scalyr/scalyr-agent-2/docs/monitors/linux_process_metrics.md

 |||# ``metric``               ||| The name of a metric being measured, e.g. "app.cpu"
 |||# ``value``                ||| The metric value

-Some metrics have will have additional fields, as documented below.
+Some metrics have additional fields, as documented below.